 Harry Potter and the Cursed Child

-The show brings to life the eighth installation in the series, picking up 19 years on from the end of Harry Potter and the Deathly Hallows and the death of He Who Shall Not Be Named, and is the first book to be translated into a stage performance.
+The show brings to life the eighth installation in the series, picking up 19 years on from the end of Harry Potter and the Deathly Hallows and the death of He Who Must Not Be Named, and is the first book to be translated into a stage performance.
 It follows Harry’s children’s time at Hogwarts and his own career as a celebrated Auror, aka wizarding law enforcement.

-Read Broadsheet’s spoiler-free review of the play.
+Read Broadsheet’s spoiler-free review of the two-part play.